openstack/devstack-vagrant/README.md

 Then run vagrant up.

 On a 32 GB Ram, 4 core i7 haswell, on an SSD, with Fios, this takes 25 - 30 minutes.
 So it's not quick.
-However it is repeatble.
+However it is repeatable.

 What you should get